AdobeDocs/commerce-admin.en/help/page-builder/column.md

    ![Column toolbox](./assets/pb-column-toolbox-remove.png)<!-- zoom -->

-1. If the column contains content, click **OK** to confirm.
+1. If the column contains content, click **[!UICONTROL OK]** to confirm.

-   To speed up the process in the future, you can skip the confirmation step by selecting the **Do not show this again** checkbox.
+   To speed up the process in the future, you can skip the confirmation step by selecting the **[!UICONTROL Do not show this again]** checkbox.

    The column group now has a single column (12/12) and grid.
 Because the grid is available only for columns, you can use this technique to show the grid.